FeEgyir/Understanding-AWS-Services/Amazon VPC/Networking_Core_Components.md

 3. NAT Gateway for private subnet outbound internet access
 4. Route tables correctly configured for both subnets
 5. EC2 instances in both subnets with appropriate security groups
-6. Verified connectivity according to our design requirements
+6. Verified connectivity according to the design requirements

 This architecture provides a secure foundation for deploying applications where some components need to be publicly accessible (like web servers in the public subnet) while keeping sensitive components (like databases in the private subnet) protected from direct internet access.

-*[Screenshot opportunity: AWS console showing the complete architecture with all components]*

 ## Key Concepts Learned So Far